Pesquisa

 Coordenador: Dr. Matheus Paixão (UECE) · Patrocinador: CNPq

-Parceiros: Anderson Uchôa (UFC, Brasil), Matheus Paixão (UECE, Brasil), Paulo Henrique Mendes Maia (UECE, Brasil), Jerffeson Teixeira de Souza (UECE, Brasil), Ismayle de Sousa Santos (UECE, Brasil), Allysson Allex de Paula Araújo (UFCA, Brasil), Thiago do Nascimento Ferreira (University Of Michigan, EUA), and Chaiyong Ragkhitwetsagul (Mahidol University, Thailand).
+Parceiros: Anderson Uchôa (UFC, Brasil), Matheus Paixão (UECE, Brasil), Paulo Henrique Mendes Maia (UECE, Brasil), Jerffeson Teixeira de Souza (UECE, Brasil), Ismayle de Sousa Santos (UECE, Brasil), Allysson Allex de Paula Araújo (UFCA, Brasil), Thiago do Nascimento Ferreira (University of Michigan-Flint, EUA), and Chaiyong Ragkhitwetsagul (Mahidol University, Thailand).

 Currently, digital technologies are used for several aspects of an individual's life, such as entertainment, work etc. Hence, the software industry grows every year with a constant increase in the number of products being developed.
 As a sub-area of Software Engineering, Software Maintenance refers to updating software after it has been deployed to its users.
 Among the maintenance tasks, one may mention bug fixing, source code improvement, technical debt management etc. As pointed out by Lehman, software needs to constantly change to remain useful.
 Thus, on average, more than half of a software project's resources are spent on maintenance.